-ETTORE SOTTSASS (1917-2007) was a grandee of late 20th century Italian design.
-Best known as the founder of the early 1980s Memphis collective, he also designed iconic electronic products for Olivetti, as well as beautiful glass and ceramics.
+Ettore Sottsass was a pivotal figure of the late 20th century Italian design scene.
+Best known as the founder of the early 1980s Memphis collective, he also designed iconic products for Olivetti, as well as beautiful glass and ceramics.

 Wherever he went, Ettore Sottsass carried a camera to photograph anything that caught his eye.
 Doors, temples, kitchens, billboards: nothing escaped him.
-This was a man who took 1,780 photographs on a twelve day trip to South America, who toyed with publishing a book consisting of pictures of walls and for years photographed every hotel room in which he had slept with a woman.
+This was a man who once took 1,780 photographs on a twelve day trip to South America; who toyed with publishing a book consisting of pictures of walls; and a man who, for years, photographed every hotel room in which he had slept with a woman.

 Once in Marseille, Sottsass was snapping at a barber’s shop sign when he was forced to surrender his camera.
 It was a smuggler’s nookie nest.
 In Egypt, he was photographing a rotting window when the police pounced.
 The window belonged to a police station.
 "Most normal people (not just policemen) don’t like to face the reality that all things eventually decay," he wrote later.
 "I believe that the future only begins when the past has been completely dismantled, its logic reduced to dust and nostalgia is all that remains."

 Ettore Sottsass devoted his life and work to dismantling the past in his various roles as artist, architect, industrial designer, glass maker, publisher, theoretician and ceramicist.
 The past to him was the rationalist doctrine of his father, Ettore Sottsass Sr., a prominent Italian architect.
 Fond though he was of his parents, Ettore Jr. favoured a different approach.
 "When I was young, all we ever heard about was functionalism, functionalism, functionalism," he once said. "[Functionalism] It’s not enough.
 Design should also be sensual and exciting."

 Origins and Beginnings